vindar/tgx/README.md

 - Tile rasterization: render only part of the viewport at a time to save RAM, using a smaller image and z-buffer.
 - Template classes for all required math operations: `Vec2`, `Vec3`, `Vec4` (vectors), `Mat4` (4×4 matrices), and `Box2` (2D box).
 - Optimized mesh data format: meshes and textures can be read directly from flash memory to save RAM.
-- Python scripts for easy conversion of texture images and 3D meshes (in Wavefront `.obj` format) into C files that can be directly imported into an Arduino project.
+- Python tools for easy conversion of texture images, fonts and 3D meshes (in Wavefront `.obj` format) into C++ files that can be directly imported into an Arduino project.

-**Note:** A companion library, <a href="https://github.com/vindar/tgx-font">tgx-font</a>, provides a collection of plain and anti-aliased fonts for use with this library.
+**Note:** The recommended way to create new TGX font headers is now `tools/tgx_font.py` or `tools/cli_tools/tgx_font_cli.py`.
+The companion <a href="https://github.com/vindar/tgx-font">tgx-font</a> repository remains available for older projects and as a collection of plain and anti-aliased fonts.

 ## Using the Library